 Did ex-Chevalier CTO steal code from legal tech?

-According to a media report, this accusation is now being examined by the Tiergarten District Court in Berlin.
+According to a media report, this allegation is now being investigated by the Tiergarten district court in Berlin.
 One of the founders of Hopkins is said to have taken the code from Chevalier.

 Newsletter